 3. Catch some zzz’s

-When people hit high school, it becomes cool to stay up as late as possible.
-There’ll be times when you stay up late to finish an assignment, or you’re up till 2am Snapchatting that straight up CUTIE from class.
-But regardless, it’s important to remember that you need your beauty sleep!
+When you hit high school, you'll probably find yourself staying up way past There’ll be times when you stay up late to finish an assignment, or you’re up till 2am scrolling through Tiktok.
+Regardless, it’s important to remember that you need your beauty sleep!

 Studies have shown teens need around 8-10 hours of sleep.
 Getting a good night’s sleep means you’ll be more alert and focused so you can ace your tests.
 Not only that, but it’ll also make your period cramps less severe when Aunt Flo arrives.

-While a lack of sleep can’t necessarily make your cramps worse, it can make them a whole lot harder to cope with.
-Imagine dealing with cramps at school and being exhausted at the same time!
+While a lack of sleep doesn't necessarily make your cramps worse, it can make them a whole lot harder to cope with.
+Imagine dealing with cramps at school and being exhausted at the same time?
 It’s a recipe for disaster.
 Not getting enough sleep will hurt both your health (and your grades) in the long run, so just go to bed.

 5. Get moving